Origins

 Guatemalan Coffee: Regional Flavor Differences and Best Coffees Reviewed

-Guatemala’s Eight Coffee Growing Regions
+The Eight Regions

 Antigua